dlk3/Raspberry-Pi5-PWM-Fan-Control/README.md

 Hope the solution will provide some relief to your hears in the meanwhile: it work really great.
 Thanks to DriftKingTW for his contribution.

+# As a Service

+move fan_control.py to /usr/local/sbin/fan_control.py and use pifancontrol.service to start the script as a service.

 Giovanni